LibraryCarpentry/library-python/_episodes/05-loops-and-functions.md

 ## Automating data processing using For Loops

-The file we've been using so far, *surveys.csv*, contains 25 years of data and is very large.
-We would like to separate the data for each year into a separate file.
+The file we've been using so far, *articles.csv*, contains 1 year of data.
+We would like to separate the data for each month into a separate file.

 Let's start by making a new directory inside the folder *data* to store all of these files using the module *os*: